Posted on

-Post-traumatic stress disorder (PTSD) is an emotional disorder characterized by flashbacks, anxiety and traumatic memories which interfere with daily life.
+Post-traumatic stress disorder (PTSD) is an emotional disorder characterized by flashbacks, anxiety, and traumatic memories which interfere with daily life.
 Drugs and alcohol are commonly abused by individuals with PTSD as a coping mechanism for the mental anxiety of dealing with past stressful events.
 Chronic substance abuse creates a complicated dual diagnosis (co-occurring substance use and mental health condition).
-Learn more about PTSD, substance abuse and how to seek treatment for the condition.
+Learn more about PTSD, substance abuse, and how to seek treatment for the condition.

 A person with PTSD will experience enormous stress or anxiety after witnessing or experiencing a traumatic event or series of events.
 Physical and psychological trauma can leave a person feeling powerless and out of control to deal with symptoms.
 Some of the most common causes may include:

-Nightmares and flashbacks which occur in a person with PTSD have crises which are never resolved in a person’s life.
+Nightmares and flashbacks which occur in a person with PTSD have crises that are never resolved in a person’s life.
 A child who feels powerless against abuse may grow up to feel the effects of PTSD as will a person who experiences military combat or other traumatic events.
 Women who experience sexual abuse commonly experience PTSD and addiction concurrently.
 Symptoms exhibited are individual but range from anxiety to aggressive behavior and emotional outbursts on a whim.

 Symptoms of PTSD can be divided into three general categories.
 People who experience symptoms may for at least a short period of time be diagnosed with PTSD.
 Alcoholism and drug abuse fall into the category of avoidance symptoms as the individual will use chemicals to numb pain and fear.